PlasmaSnake/comet/README.md

 Dummy Data: Bitcoin information collected from the API using the CryptoCollector/script.py file, and the python package made by lagerfeuer.

 TODO:
 1. Model schema
-2. Wireframe for front end
+2. Wireframe for front end and user stories
+3. E/R Diagram and user stories

 ### Technologies used:
 * Java